kumariindra/FSDS/README.md

-# FSDS Project All Commands
+# FSDS Project All Commands are as follows:
 # 1. For Environment Variable

 1. Creating conda environment